-I think you’ll agree with me when I say that it’s disappointing when you go to the trouble to make handmade stickers, and your ink runs when it gets a little wet.
+I think you’ll agree with me when I say that it’s super disappointing when you go to all the trouble to make handmade stickers, and your ink runs when it gets a little wet.
 Or the paper starts to peel, or the images fade with exposure.
 Knowing the best ways to protect your stickers means you don’t have to worry about how your stickers will hold up to different situations or applications.
 You can use waterproof stickers/decals in more places (like water bottles), and as a bonus, the ink won’t fade as quickly either.
-I loved the idea of making sealed stickers, but I thought you needed special (more expensive) paper, or you needed to have a fancy machine, or that it took skill to protect and waterproof my stickers.
-It seemed hard.
+I loved the idea of making sealed stickers, but I thought you needed expensive paper, or you needed to have a fancy machine.
 But when I looked into it, I found there were actually 3 methods to waterproof stickers that I really liked because they either saved me time, saved me money, or were simple to apply.
 In this post, I’ll let you know what the 3 methods to protect your stickers are and give you the Pros and Cons for each so you can decide which method is best for you.

 Table of Contents

 Protecting your stickers by sealing makes them waterproof, and longer-lasting (as they often become scratch-resistant, fade-resistant, and the ink won’t run).
 Cool, right?

 You can confidently use them as custom car window decals, phone stickers, or water bottle stickers.
 You can even put waterproof stickers that are sealed in the dishwasher.

 The Difference Between Waterproof and Water-Resistant Sticker Paper